 When coaching agile managers, there are three fundamental areas to adopt agile mind-sets and behaviours

-- managing investments – what is the best investment right now?
+* managing teams * managing investments - what is the best investment right now? * managing the environment

 Sponsors are a special kind of manager and require coaching so that they learn how to get more than they imagined they could from self-organised teams.

 * peer pressure * fine-grain coordination * focusing on the few * daily commitment * raising impediments

 The purpose of spring planning: know the work, get a fresh start, commit to shared goals, create focus and abundance.

 The purpose of the sprint review: true-up (call out what was and was not accomplished and ask for acceptance), show and tell, get direct feedback, offer insights, ask for help.